 Levitt Leadership Institute

-The institute promotes a global mindset, ethical behaviors and regard for the public good.
-The leadership training culminates with the chance to make a real and positive difference through a long-term Commitment-to Action Project that also transfers the skills and knowledge into real-life situations.
+The institute promotes a global mindset, ethical behaviors, and regard for the public good.
+The leadership training culminates with the chance to make a real and positive difference through a long-term Commitment-to-Action Project that also transfers the skills and knowledge into real-life situations.
 Applications for the Leadership Institute are open in the fall.

-During its first week, the Levitt Leadership Institute takes place on Hamilton's campus.
+During its first week, the Levitt Leadership Institute takes place on Hamilton’s campus.
 Participants learn about their own skills and attitudes as they listen to and work with diverse leaders, subject matter experts, and practitioners.
 Discussions and exercises that develop transformational leadership skills include practice in areas that include: active listening, influencing without authority, social change, and interviewing skills, and collaborative action.
 After the first week of shared training and practice, students will have the opportunity to select from their next leadership experience in either Washington, D.C., or at the Highlander Center for Research and Education.
+Both Week 2 experiences take place as part of for-credit courses.

 Students pursuing the Highlander track will spend the second week of spring break engaging in grassroots organizing and movement building.
 The Highlander Center works with people fighting for justice, equality, and sustainability, supporting their efforts to take collective action to shape their own destiny.